Gaius-Augustus/BRAKER/README.md

      BRAKER is a joint project between teams from University of Greifswald and Georgia Tech.
 While the group of Mark Bordovsky from Georgia Tech contributes GeneMark expertise, the group of Mario Stanke from University of Greifswald contributes AUGUSTUS expertise.
 Using GenomeThreader to build training genes for AUGUSTUS in BRAKER circumvents execution of GeneMark.
 Thus, the GenomeThreader mode is strictly speaking not part of the BRAKER project.
 The previous functionality of BRAKER with GenomeThreader has been moved to GALBA at <https://github.com/Gaius-Augustus/GALBA>.
 Note that GALBA has also undergone extension for using Miniprot instead of GenomeThreader.

+-   *My BRAKER gene set has too many BUSCO duplicates!*

+    AUGUSTUS within BRAKER can predict alternative splicing isoforms.
+Also the merge of the AUGUSTUS and GeneMark gene set by TSEBRA within BRAKER may result in additional isoforms for a single gene.
+The BUSCO duplicates usually come from alternative splicing isoforms, i.e. they are expected.

 Citing BRAKER and software called by BRAKER
 =============================================